 Thanks to the new CCD and an upgrade to the firm’s Real Photo processor, the camera has a wider dynamic range than previous models, Fujifilm said.

-Fujifilm's face detection with automatic red-eye removal V. 3.0 retains V. 2's ability to recognize up to ten faces in a frame in roughly 0.35 seconds and adjust focus and exposure accordingly.
-According to Fujifilm, the new iteration is capable of recognizing faces at more pronounced angles, up to 90 degrees for profiles and a total range of 360 degrees (vs. the 270 degree angle in V. 2.0).
+Fujifilm’s face detection with automatic red-eye removal V. 3.0 retains V. 2’s ability to recognize up to ten faces in a frame in roughly 0.35 seconds and adjust focus and exposure accordingly.
+According to Fujifilm, the new iteration is capable of recognizing faces are more pronounced angles, up to 90 degrees for profiles and a total range of 360 degrees (vs. the 270 degree angle in V. 2.0).

-When a shot is taken the technology also removes red eye in the photo and saves two versions of the image: one with the red eye fixed, the other without.
+When a shot is taken the technology also removes the red eye in the photo and saves two versions of the image: one with the red eye fixed, the other without.

-It features a 5x optical zoom wide-angle lens, 2.7-inch LCD screen, CCD-shifting image stabilization, manual controls, 16 scene modes including a blog mode and IrSimple infrared technology for wirelessly transmitting images to other IrSimple-enabled device
+It features a 5x optical zoom wide angle lens, 2.7-inch LCD screen, CCD-shifting image stabilization, manual controls, 16 scene modes including a blog mode, and IrSimple infrared technology for wirelessly transmitting images to other IrSimple-enabled device

 It can burst at 1.7 fps to three full-resolution images or at 5 fps for up to 12 3-megapixel shots.
 A portrait-enhancer mode uses face detection to identify a face and apply corrections to reduce blemishes in portrait mode.

 The FinePix F100fd will hit stores in March at a retail of $379.